Data Loss Prevention Guide

 - Extrusion prevention system (EPS) — The practice of stopping data leaks by filtering outbound network traffic and preventing unauthorized packets from moving outside the network.

 - User and Event Behavioral Analytics (UEBA) — Identifies malicious insiders and attackers who act in ways that do not match any known patterns, or cannot be captured by DLP security rules.

 - File security solutions — Safeguards data-at-rest and in-use, and detect leaks of file-based data.

 - Antivirus software — Prevents attackers from compromising sensitive systems.

 - Firewalls — Blocks access from any unauthorized party to systems storing sensitive data, and prevents the access of outsiders to the internal network.

 Before organizations can launch DLP tools, they need to execute data discovery and classification.
 A data loss prevention solution cannot succeed if organizations simply try to prevent adversaries from accessing or exfiltrating data — they must first accurately find and classify their sensitive data.
 Data discovery locates all of an organization’s data across an enterprise.
 Data classification identifies the data and labels it according to predetermined categories — from not sensitive to highly sensitive.

 That’s where Spirion comes in.
-To protect organizations from widespread data loss or leakage, the Spirion data discovery and classification system finds structured and unstructured sensitive data of all kinds, including PII and IP everywhere it exists.
+To protect organizations from widespread data loss or leakage, the Spirion Governance Suite finds structured and unstructured sensitive data of all kinds, including PII and IP, everywhere it exists.
 This step is a vital part of an integrated DLP solution.

 Spirion’s software integrates with most leading DLP programs and adds these essential data loss prevention capabilities: